 How much is tuition?

 Tuition is always due the first week of the month.
 Tuition is the same whether there are three, four, or five weeks in the month.
 There is a 20%, 30% & 40% discount for additional 2nd, 3rd & 4th students in family.
-We accept Mastercard, Visa, check, and cash.
-There is a $20.00 charge for returned checks.
+We accept credit card, check, and cash.
+There is a 3% service charge on all credit card payments and a $20.00 charge for returned checks.